Clarifai/docs/docs/api-guide/predict/video.md

 ## Via URL

-Below is an example of how you would send video URLs and receive back predictions from the `general` model.
+Below is an example of how you would send video URLs and receive predictions from the `general` model.

 Note that the initialization code used here is outlined in detail on the [client installation page.](../api-overview/api-clients#client-installation-instructions)